Search for Barcelona Attack Driver Widens to Europe

-MADRID, Aug 21 (Reuters) - The hunt for a man who drove a van down Barcelona's most famous boulevard last Thursday, killing 13 people, has been extended to other European countries, Catalan government official Joaquim Forn said on Monday.
+(MADRID) - The hunt for a man who drove a van down Barcelona's most famous boulevard last Thursday, killing 13 people, has been extended to other European countries, Catalan government official Joaquim Forn said on Monday.

 Police are searching for Younes Abouyaaqoub, a 22-year-old Moroccan-born man, who they believe was the driver.